vanderbilt-ml/50-shah-mlproj-traffic-accidents/README.md

 Feature	|	Description	|	Type
 -------------	|	-------------	|	-------------
+AccidentNumber	|	MNPD incident number for the crash	|	Plain Text AccidentDate	|	Date of the accident	|	Date & Time Injury	|	Injury reported	|	CheckBox
+Fatality	|	Fatality reported	|	CheckBox
-AccidentNumber	|	MNPD incident number for the crash	|	Plain Text Accident	|	Date of the accident	|	Date & Time NumberMotorVehicles	|	Number of vehicles involved in the accident	|	Number NumberInjuries	|	Number of people with injuries as a result of the accident	|	Number NumberFatalities	|	Number of fatalities as a result of the accident	|	Number PropertyDamage	|	Indicates if there was property damage as a result of the accident	|	Checkbox HitAndRun	|	Indicates if the accident was a hit and run	|	Checkbox ReportingOfficer	|	ID number of the officer responding to the accident	|	Plain Text CollisionTypeCode	|	System code for the type of collision	|	Number CollisionTypeDescription	|	Full text description of the collision type	|	Plain Text WeatherCode	|	System code for the weather conditions at the time of the accident	|	Number WeatherDescription	|	Full text description of the weather conditions	|	Plain Text IlluminationCode	|	System code for type of lighting at the time of the accident	|	Number IlluminationDescription	|	Full text description of the lighting conditions	|	Plain Text HarmfulCode	|	System code indicating harmful objects or conditions present in the accident	|	Plain Text HarmfulDescription	|	Full text description of the harmful objects or conditions	|	Plain Text RPA	|	Reporting zone in which the accident occurred	|	Number Precinct	|	Assigned precinct in which the accident occurred	|	Plain Text
+PropertyDamage	|	Indicates if there was property damage as a result of the accident	|	Checkbox HitAndRun	|	Indicates if the accident was a hit and run	|	Checkbox CollisionType	|	Full text description of the collision type	|	Plain Text Weather	|	Full text description of the weather conditions	|	Plain Text Illumination	|	Full text description of the lighting conditions	|	Plain Text Precinct	|	Assigned precinct in which the accident occurred	|	Plain Text

 ## Performance metrics